Moksha (Jainism): Three jewels

+The four jewels are called moksha marg.
+According to Acharya KundaKunda's Samayasara:

+Fourteen stages

 The fourteen stages on the path to liberation are called Gunasthāna.
 These are:

 Those who pass the last stage are called siddha and become fully established in Right Faith, Right Knowledge and Right Conduct.

+Liberation

 Nirvāna means final release from the karmic bondage.
 When an enlightened human, such as an Arihant or a Tirthankara, extinguishes his remaining aghatiya karmas and thus ends his worldly existence, it is called nirvāna.
 Technically, the death of an Arhat is called their nirvāṇa, as he has ended his worldly existence and attained liberation.
 Moksha (liberation) follows nirvāṇa.
 However, the terms moksa and nirvana are often used interchangeably in the Jain texts.
 An Arhat becomes a siddha, the liberated one, after attaining nirvana.